Reference-Free Sampling-Based Model Predictive Control: Experiments

 \subsubsection{Humanoid locomotion}

 To highlight the generality of our reference-free framework beyond quadrupedal locomotion, we also evaluate it on the G1 humanoid in simulation.
 Despite the shift in morphology and increase in DoFs (from 12 to 37), the same algorithm successfully discovers a walking gait from the exact high-level cost without modification, as displayed with overlayed snapshots in Fig.~\ref{subfig:g1-walk}.
 While all previously demonstrated behaviors were achieved in real-time, the humanoid experiment requires an increase from 30 to 70 parallel sample trajectories due to the increased complexity of bipedal balance control, which prevents real-time execution.
-This cross-platform study underlines a key advantage of our approach: the identical framework, cost functions, and spline parameterization transfer across robot morphologies, enabling rapid deployment on new platforms.
+This cross-platform study underlines a key advantage of our approach.
+The identical framework, cost functions, and spline parameterization transfer across robot morphologies, enabling rapid deployment on new platforms.
+However, these humanoid results are currently limited to simulation and should be interpreted as a proof of concept for motion discovery rather than as hardware-ready whole-body behaviors.
+The discovered motions are not yet optimized for smoothness, efficiency, or robustness to real-world sensing and actuation constraints.